Australia Itinerary

 EXPLORING TASMANIA

-Flying into/out of Hobart (HBA).
 Tasmania is a wild island of dramatic coastlines, quiet anchorages, and vast national parks.
-Autumn brings crisp air and the brief golden glow of the alpine fagus, a transformation found nowhere else in Australia.
-As winter approaches, long clear nights can even reveal the Aurora Australis, the Southern Lights.
-These trips will be mellow dependent on what weather permits.
+Late summer in March brings settled sailing conditions, warmer days, and long golden evenings—an ideal window for exploring both sea and shore before the shift into autumn.
+The waters are often calmer, with reliable breezes and clear passages along much of the coastline.
+April then brings crisp autumn air and the brief golden glow of the alpine fagus, a transformation found nowhere else in Australia.
 Destinations near Hobart that we’ll aim to explore include Bruny Island, the wild southern Tasman coast, Wineglass Bay, and Freycinet National Park.
-We’ll remain flexible — anchoring where seas are calm and planning our route around weather windows.
+We’ll remain flexible—anchoring where seas are calm and shaping our route around weather windows.
+Flying into/out of Hobart (HBA).

 Sailing to & From Lord Howe Island